5 Ways to Heal Adrenal Fatigue

 The adrenal glands are located on top of your kidneys and assist with the regulation of just about every hormone in your body, not just cortisol.

-The adrenals work in conjunction with the hypothalamus and pituitary gland to release cortisol according to a cycle aligned within your natural daily rhythm.
+The adrenals work in conjunction with the hypothalamus and pituitary gland to release cortisol in accordance with your natural daily rhythm.

-For example, a boost in the morning serves to wake you up and then levels steadily decline as the day goes on until they’re low enough to prompt you to sleep at night.
+For example, a cortisol boost in the morning serves to wake you up, before levelling out and steadily declining as the day goes on, until they’re low enough to prompt you to sleep at night.

-However, this natural diurnal rhythm can be disrupted by ongoing "stressors" leading to an overproduction of cortisol.
+This natural diurnal rhythm can be disrupted by outside "stimulants" or "stressors" that lead to an overproduction of cortisol.

-Adrenal Fatigue is the medical name given to the disruption caused by prolonged stress to the normal functioning of the adrenal glands.
+Adrenal Fatigue is the medical name given to this constant disruption caused by prolonged stress to the normal, steady intended function of your adrenal glands.
 This affects their ability to produce the correct amounts of cortisol at the right times in a healthy and productive way.

 Symptoms of Adrenal Fatigue